ankit-pras/alexa-google-search/README.md

 NOTE - this is the same skill as that linked to by alexamods.com so you can over-write the older version if you followed the instructions there rather than on this page.

+## Credits

+Thanks to:-

+https://github.com/porter707 for his cleanup of the original release and fixing the google search string Mark Porter on Facebook for suggestions on the Sports results processing and the code for currency conversion

 ## Setup